Welcome to the family

-I have been researching my family history since high school.
+I have been researching my family history since high school (1970s).
 I have collected thousands of photos and have traced my lineage back dozens of generations.

 This site contains chapters and articles I have compiled and written.
-They are chock full of photos and maps and history, along with links to the internet for google maps and even songs and videos.
+They are filled with photos and maps and history, along with links to the internet for google maps and even songs and videos.
 These are the stories – not just names and dates.
-I found as I wrote them that people I’d heard about came alive, and I was meeting people I never knew I was related to.
+I found as I wrote them that the people came alive, and I was meeting people I never knew I was related to.

 I have tried to illustrate their places in history, both good and bad.
 I tell of their accomplishments, resilience and courage in the light of their day, but I don’t ignore their darker sides regardless of how unsavory their role or how dark the deed.
 Changing norms and social evolution create a lens that must be acknowledged in order to see clearly into the past with wisdom and acceptance and without glorification or endorsement.